spring-projects/spring-ai/README.md

 This data can be from text files, HTML, database results, etc.
 Effectively incorporating your data in an AI model requires specific techniques critical for developing successful solutions.

-**Vector Stores:**  A widely used technique to incorporate your data in a AI model is using Vector Databases.
+**Vector Stores:**  A widely used technique to incorporate your data in an AI model is using Vector Databases.
 Vector Databases help to classify which part of your documents are most relevant for the AI model to use in creating a response.
 Examples of Vector Databases are Chroma, Pinecone, Weaviate, Mongo Atlas, and RediSearch.
 Spring IO abstracts these databases, allowing easy swapping of implementations.